TheRingZer0Team/pyincus/README.md

 # pyincus

+## NOT UP TO DATE

+This README is not up to date.

 ## Description

 This library was written to be able to use Incus with Python.
 There are some solutions out there but they either lack features or they are limiting in what our projects requires.

 The library uses the Incus client installed on your machine to work.
 Meaning that you need to manually create remotes in your Incus for this library to work.
 This way, it's possible to use this library for remotes that requires more than just a certificate or a password.

 ## Usage